mattermost/mattermost-handbook/operations/operations/company-cadence.md

 4. **Confirm you've been heard:** As feedback is read back, share if what you had to say has been accurately captured to be shared with our leadership team, execs, and managers.

 Listening tours are just another way we gather feedback so we can iterate and improve everything we do.
 Thank you for helping speed us on our journey of continual improvement.

+## GNN Updates

+A GNN Update is a concise way to share out what's "Going Well", "Not Going Well" and "Next Actions" on a specific initiative or goal.

+- Going Well: What is going well, and what would we want to amplify or repeat?
+- Not Going Well: What is moving slower than expected?
+What's in our way?
+- Next Actions: Based on what's going well (things we want to amplify or repeat) and Not Going Well (problems we need to solve), what are the next actions we want to take in the next 1-2 weeks?

+All goals should have GNNs written perodically.
+If a goal is "Yellow" or "Red" in status, then we ask for the GNN to be shared out.

+If a goal has been "Yellow" or "Red" the previous period, we ask that two additional items are included in the next GNN Update:

+- Outcomes of Previous Next Actions: Share what happened after the last set of Next Actions were shared out, good and bad.
+If the Next Action wasn't completed, explain why, and then what we'll do next time to complete the action.
+- Link to previous GNN Update: Add a link back to the previous GNN update as a reference.

+## Monthly Business Review ("MBR")

+- Each month we review our progress against our company-level goals.
+- Goals tracking either "Yellow" or "Red" require a one-slide update in "GNN Update" format, as mentioned above.
+- The GNN Updates are prepared by the DRIs for each goal.
+- In the MBR we align on the most important opportunities to accelerate the company, and supporting the DRI with Next Actions across the company to bring a goal back to success.